2001 Pontiac Grand Prix

-Pontiac’s Grand Prix catches your eye with wild styling that harks back to muscle cars of a bygone era.
-It’s thoroughly modern, though, with great brakes and excellent handling.
-The GTP version puts enough horsepower through the front wheels to keep drivers interested and alert.
+Pontiac's Grand Prix doesn't lack for wild styling.
+But it also promises “driving excitement,” which includes a thoroughly modern platform with powerful engines, great brakes and excellent handling.
+The GTP version, in particular, puts enough horsepower through the front wheels to keep drivers interested and alert.
 Yet its price is impressively low when compared against imported sports sedans.

 The Grand Prix line includes the SE Sedan, GT Sedan, GT Coupe, GTP Sedan and GTP Coupe.
 Three different V6 engines are available, along with two automatic transmissions.

 SE comes standard with the trusty 3.1-liter V6 with an aluminum cylinder head.
-It has been massaged for 2000, resulting in more power and better fuel economy.
-It now produces 175 horsepower and 195 foot-pounds of torque.
+It's good for 175 horsepower and 195 foot-pounds of torque.

 GT models are equipped with an iron-head 3.8-liter that produces 200 horsepower and 225 foot-pounds of torque.
 The GTP Performance Package takes the GT's 3800 V6, but adds a civilized supercharger that boosts horsepower to 240 and torque to 280.

-Grand Prix’s styling is bold and stunning; it drew magazine and industry awards when it was launched for 1997.
+Grand Prix's styling is bold and stunning; it drew magazine and industry awards when it was launched for 1997.
 In an era when Asian, European and American shapes flow toward neutrality, the Grand Prix is the most American of cars.
-Its lines are sophisticated, while evoking memories of the muscle cars of the ’60s.
+Its lines are modern, yet evoke memories of the muscle cars of the '60s.

-Our GTP Sedan test car came in a shiny graphite shade that was new last year.
-Striking and classy, this paint does much for the car’s lines.
-But nothing does as much as the low, sleek coupe-like roofline; remember how, just a couple of years ago, four doors meant a squared roofline?
-Other eye-catching elements include the twin-post aerodynamic sideview mirrors, the oval-shaped mini-megaphone twin exhaust tips, and low-profile tires mounted on chromed five-spoke wheels with broad holes that reveal beefy disc brakes and calipers.
+Our GTP Sedan test car came in a shiny graphite shade.
+Striking and classy, this paint does much for the car's lines.
+But nothing does as much as the low, sleek coupe-like roofline; remember how, just a few years ago, four doors meant a squared roofline?
+Other eye-catching elements include the twin-post aerodynamic sideview mirrors, the oval-shaped mini-megaphone twin exhaust tips, and low-profile tires mounted on chromed wheels that reveal beefy disc brakes and calipers.

-The Grand Prix’s wide track of 61.7 inches is the platform for the overall shape, which is impossible to fault.
-Its sculptured wide hood flows down toward Pontiac’s trademark split grille, smooth fender flares bulge just the right amount, reflector optic headlamps form sharp clear eyes, and big muscular hips make it look ready to pounce.
-But it’s clearly a Pontiac with fat rocker panel fascia, deep round foglight holes, horizontal black bars in the taillamps, a rear deck spoiler that’s low enough but beneath the rest of the car’s style, and finally, definition grooves in the wraparound bumpers.
+The Grand Prix's wide track of 61.7 inches is the platform for the overall shape, which is impossible to fault.
+Its sculptured wide hood flows down toward Pontiac's trademark split grille, smooth fender flares bulge just the right amount, reflector optic headlamps form sharp clear eyes, and big muscular hips make it look ready to pounce.
+But it's clearly a Pontiac with fat rocker panel fascia, deep recesses for the foglights, horizontal black bars in the taillamps, a rear deck spoiler that's low enough but beneath the rest of the car's style, and finally, definition grooves in the wraparound bumpers.

 There's less head room in the back seat than front, but it feels like more because a passenger's head is aft of the headliner.
 Two cupholders are contained in a wide shared armrest, which folds down and steals the third seat in the rear, while allowing limited access to the trunk.
 There's a pocket on the back of the front seats, but no storage in the rear doors, which have a reflector but no light to warn traffic of an open door at night.
 (The front doors have lights).
 There's a grab handle over each rear door, but unless your passengers' shoulders are double-jointed, they'll be grabbing the front-seat headrests to exit.

 Fresh-air lovers will appreciate the big sunroof and rear windows that open all the way.
-The steering wheel seems skinny for a performance car, while the gear selector is shaped like a big leather pear.
-The layout and visibility of the analog gauges is very good, and the head-up digital display of speed in the bottom of the windshield is not a gimmick, it’s an excellent technical innovation and a safety feature that hasn’t caught on.
+The steering wheel seems skinny for a performance car, while the gear selector is shaped like a big leather pear; a new steering wheel with redesigned wheel-mounted controls debuts for 2001.
+The layout and visibility of the analog gauges is very good, and the head-up digital display of speed in the bottom of the windshield is not a gimmick, it's an excellent technical innovation and a safety feature that hasn't caught on.
 As for the orange-red instrument lighting, opinions have long been strongly subjective.
 An information center offers useful data and some gimmicky stuff.
-Unfortunately, it lacks a compass.
+A combination compass/outside air temperature display on the optional electrochromic mirror is new for 2001 (a feature that was previously unavailable).
 The information center indicated a 22.4-mpg average after 820 miles that included quite a few floorboard shots just to feel that supercharger rush.
-That’s good mileage for 240 horsepower, and one virtue of supercharging.
+That's good mileage for 240 horsepower, and one virtue of supercharging.
 The bad news is that 92 octane is required.

 This car has muscle.
 The supercharged V6 is always there for you.
 Its whiz is restrained, its boost linear.
 The engine and transmission don't lunge, they surge.
 The transmission, in performance mode, downshifts under acceleration remarkably smoothly, although it probably should have been programmed to downshift earlier when accelerating hard at lower rpm.
 With the standard traction control turned off, you can burn rubber just like the old days.
 Except it's the front wheels laying down the black strips.